tarunkaushik/getdata/README.md

 Converted vectors,subjectOfRow and activityOfRow, and matrix, meanMatrix, to data frame In dataframe averageDataFrame merged the above dataframes to compile in one dataframe Set names of the columns, first column is subject, second is activity and third onwards, names of features

+### Simplification of column names
+Since each feature was either a time or frequency measurement, it was specified in name of features.
+Some features had the word Body repeated, corrected it.
+Specified the instrument, accelerometer or gyroscpe, used for mreasurement.
+Specified component, body or gravity, of accelerometer measurements.
+Specified Magnitude, or X, Y, orZ axis to features, Since clean data contains average of observations, Average was prefixed to feature names.
+Except the last step all steps were applied on data, and hence reflected in averageDataFrame as well.

 ### Clean data in file
 averageDataFrame is the final dataset that we want